gonewest818/elisp-lint/README.md

 ### indent ###

 Verifies that each line is indented according to `emacs-lisp-mode`.
-Where macros are defined with special `indent` metadata, use the `lintel-indent-specs` alist to specify each symbol's required indent.
+Where macros are defined with special `indent` metadata, use the `elisp-lint-indent-specs` alist to specify each symbol's required indent.

 ### indent-character ###